 Hiking Distance: Woods Canyon Trail, 4.3 miles one way, or turn around at any point

 Viewing Tip: Look for wildflowers in the spring.
 At approximately 2.3 miles stop for a snack break in the boulder wash and enjoy the spring water flowing through Dry Beaver Creek.

 Driving Directions: From the Visitor Center, 331 Forest Road, turn right on SR 89A.
 At the circle, take the 3rd exit to SR 179 for 8.4 miles.
 Turn left at the Ranger Station and park to the right of the first large building.
 Look for the trail sign near the edge of the parking lot.

 Parking: 30+ spaces at the Ranger Station

 Amenities: Best in spring when water is flowing.
 This lesser-used trail is typically quiet and peaceful.
-Pet friendly (leash required) but watch for local horseback riders on the trail.
+Pet-friendly (leash required) but watch for local horseback riders on the trail.
 Hikers and bikers always yield to horses.
-Restrooms at the Ranger Station Visitor Center.
-Restrooms are available during Red Rock Ranger District Stations visitor center hours.
+Restrooms at the Ranger Station Visitor Center are available during Red Rock Ranger District Stations Visitor Center hours.